wp-plugins/am-events/readme.txt

 == Upgrade Notice ==

 = 1.9.0 =
-* Recurrent events can now be trashed more easily
+* Improves handling of recurring events
 * Adds start and end date to quick edit
+* Small improvements

 = 1.8.0 =
 * Adds conditional tags for the widget